ycs77/headlessui-float/packages/headlessui-float-react/README.md

 When `tailwindcssOriginClass` is enabled, the corresponding Tailwind CSS `origin` class will be automatically added according to the placement (e.g. `top` corresponds to `origin-bottom` class, `bottom-start` corresponds to `origin-top-left` class).

-If use the `tailwindcssOriginClass`, also need to add the `origin` class to the safelist:
+If using the `tailwindcssOriginClass`, also need to add the `origin` class to the safelist:

 *tailwind.config.js*
 ```js